MohamedBassem/E-Bachelor/Questions.md

 - File naming conventions ?
 - stdin/stdout too or only TCP ?
 - The Batch file is removed in the repo ?
+- Accept many connections at the same time ?
+One Connection only ?